kunalj101/python_intro_hackathon/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Introduction to Python for Data Analysis description : This chapter will get you started with Python for Data Analysis.
+We will cover the basics of the language you will need and an overview of the Python ecosystem. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf